 Sometimes businesses prefer to use a 7-point scale, providing customers with additional response choices.

-- Strengths: Customers expect a seamless experience with little to no friction.
-Yet, as demonstrated by one recent study, many have recently experienced inconsistent service (71%), unclear information (47%), communication problems across channels (35%), and/or delays in problem resolution (24%), all of which are identified as top reasons for customer dissatisfaction and, obviously, increase the chances of abandoning one brand for another.
+Customers expect a seamless experience with little to no friction.
+Yet, many have recently experienced inconsistent service (71%), unclear information (47%), communication problems across channels (35%), and/or delays in problem resolution (24%).
+All of which are identified as top reasons for customer dissatisfaction and, obviously, increase the chances of abandoning one brand for another.

 Strategic customer satisfaction management is necessary for businesses to survive and thrive in today’s competitive marketplace.
 And although none of these metrics may be 100% perfect for the needs of every business, CSAT, NPS and CES are, nevertheless, important tools for monitoring and improving customer relationships.
 With careful assessment of each, your business can make sure it is putting the most appropriate measures in place, ensuring customer happiness and your long-term success.